-- Financial assets at fair value through profit and loss;
+- Financial assets at fair value through surplus or deficit; - Held-to-maturity investments; - Loans and receivables; and - Fair value through other comprehensive revenue and expense.

-- Held-to-maturity investments:

-- Loans and receivables: and

-- Available for sale financial assets.

 The classification depends on the purpose for which the investments were acquired.
-Management determines the classification of its investments at initial recognition and reevaluates this designation at every reporting date.
+Management determines the classification of its investments at initial recognition and re-evaluates this designation at every reporting date.

-Financial assets and liabilities are initially measured at fair value plus transaction costs unless they are carried at fair value through profit and loss in which case the transaction costs are recognised in the prospective surplus or deficit.
+Financial assets and liabilities are initially measured at fair value plus transaction costs unless they are carried at fair value through surplus or deficit in which case the transaction costs are recognised in surplus or deficit.

 Purchases and sales of investments are recognised on trade date, the date on which Buller District Council commits to purchase or sell the asset.
-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred, Buller District Council having transferred substantially all the risks and rewards of ownership.
+Financial assets are de recognised when the rights to receive cash flows from the financial assets have expired or have been transferred, Buller District Council having transferred substantially all the risks and rewards of ownership.

-The fair value of financial instruments traded in active markets is based on guoted market prices at the balance sheet date.
+The fair value of financial instruments traded in active markets is based on quoted market prices at the balance sheet date.
 The quoted market price used is the current bid price.